 On East Main Street in Trinidad, Colorado, an entire square block of buildings, gardens, and exhibits serves as a center for preserving and interpreting the history of southern Colorado.
-Two major historical houses stand on the property: (1) In 1870, during the heyday of the Santa Fe Trail, the Baca House was built by businessman Frank Hough and was sold to Felipe and Maria Dolores Baca three years later, and (2) the Bloom Mansion was built in 1882 by cattle baron Frank Bloom and his wife Sara.
-Also on the property is the Pioneer Museum, which is a collection of covered wagons, implements, and other memorabilia, much of it dating back to the Santa Fe Trail days.
+Two major historical houses stand on the property: (1) In 1870, during the heyday of the Santa Fe Trail, this house was built by businessman Frank Hough and was deeded over to Felipe and Maria Dolores Baca three years later, and (2) the Bloom Mansion was built in 1882 by cattle baron Frank Bloom and his wife Sara.
+Also on the property is the Pioneer Museum.
 Interspersed between these buildings is a well-tended assemblage of century-old trees, historic gardens, and Victorian flower beds.

 To learn more about this project, contact the the NPS NATIONAL TRAILS INTERMOUNTAIN REGION at e-mail us